jbcodeforce/yarfba/docs/coding/sam.md

         -------------------------------------------------------------------------------------------------------------------------
         ```

-* [Optional] we can continuously synchronize local change to the cloud
+* [Optional] We can continuously synchronize local change to the cloud:

     ```sh
     # look at all changes